-To better prepare you against phishing risks, we thought it would be worthwhile to explain the difference between phishing and spear phishing.
-The two threats are similar, but different enough to represent two distinct modes of attack.
+How many people can really identify phishing and spear phishing emails, much less understand the nuanced differences between them?
+The two threats are similar but different enough to represent two distinct modes of attack.
 As we like to say, hyper-awareness is the key to cyber vigilance.

-What is Phishing?
+What Is Phishing?

-Phishing involves a hacking technique that is the digital equivalent to “casting a net.”
-Specifically, phishing means sending emails that are designed to lure an user into clicking on a URL.
-This URL may direct someone to a malware download site or to a web form that looks legitimate (e.g. a bank or an Office 365 login page), but that is really a front for harvesting personal information.
-Common phishing emails might say something along the lines of, “Your bank account information is out of date.
-Please update at the following link…”
+Phishing involves a hacking technique that is the digital equivalent of “casting a net.”
+Specifically, phishing means sending emails that are designed to lure a user into clicking on a URL that leads to a web form on a landing page that spoofs a known brand, such as Microsoft.
+The web form is designed to harvest personal information like login credentials.
+Common phishing emails might say something along the lines of, “Your account is locked,” “Please update your password,” or “Please update your bank account information.”

-What is Spear Phishing?
+What Is Spear Phishing?

 Consider the following spear phishing scenario: Your name is Bob and you work for Joe Smith, your company’s CEO.
 A spear phisher sees you on LinkedIn and notices that you’re friends with Joe.
 He follows you on Facebook and learns about your favorite sports teams and reads about a project you’re working on at the office.

 The attacker then creates an email account under the name firstname.lastname@example.org.
 While real Joe is on vacation—information that the phisher has gleaned from Facebook—fake Joe sends you an email that says, “Ugh, Bob… I am on vacation, but I need a wire transfer of $100,000 to a contractor in China for our project.
 Please take care of it right away.
-Here are the bank wiring instructions.”
+Here are the wiring instructions.”